infracloudio/nodejs-acorn/tutorial.md

 [Node.js](https://nodejs.org/en/) is a cross-platform, open-source server environment that can run on Windows, Linux, Unix, macOS, and more.
 Node.js is a back-end JavaScript runtime environment, runs on the V8 JavaScript engine, and executes JavaScript code outside a web browser.

-[Acorn](http://www.acorn.io) is a cloud computing platform with a big free sandbox that anyone can use by registering with a GitHub account.
-It is designed to simplify running modern  cloud-native apps on the public cloud.
-You use familiar development and deployment workflows based on mainstream container tools without having to deal with provisioning or configuring any underlying cloud resources.
-Basically it provides all the power of Kubernetes and Terraform, without any of the complexity.
+[Acorn](http://www.acorn.io) offers a user-friendly cloud computing platform with a generous free sandbox accessible through GitHub registration.
+Designed to simplify the deployment of modern cloud-native apps, Acorn facilitates familiar development and deployment workflows using mainstream container tools.
+By eliminating the need to handle the provisioning or configuration of underlying cloud resources, Acorn provides the robust capabilities of Kubernetes and Terraform without the associated complexity.
+In this tutorial, we'll guide you through the process of defining and deploying a sample Node.js Application on the Acorn platform using an Acornfile, ultimately creating an easily deployable Acorn Image.

-To deploy an application on Acorn we need to define our application as an Acornfile, which will produce the Acorn Image that we can deploy on the platform.
-In this tutorial, we will explore how to provision a sample Nodejs Application on Acorn.

-If you’re the kind of person who likes to skip to the end, you can [deploy the sample application in your sandbox now](https://acorn.io/run/ghcr.io/infracloudio/nodejs-acorn:v20.%23.%23-%23?ref=slayer321&name=nodejs) and just start poking around in it.
-Sandbox deployments in Acorn are restricted by size, and run for two hours, so it should provide plenty of time for you to evaluate and test anything.
-You can start them over as often as you like, or you can upgrade to a paid Pro account if you want to run something in production.
+If you want to skip to the end, just click [Run in Acorn](https://acorn.io/run/ghcr.io/infracloudio/nodejs-acorn:v20.%23.%23-%23?ref=slayer321&name=nodejs) to launch the app immediately in a free sandbox environment.
+All you need to join is a GitHub ID to create an account.

 If you want to follow along, I’ll walk through the steps to deploy Battleship game build using nodejs on Acorn.